KonstantinBork/batch-processing-plugin/README.md

-# Batch Processing Plugin for Grails (Beta, Release Candidate)
+# Batch Processing Plugin for Grails

 The Batch Processing Plugin allows your application to use batch jobs to process tasks.
 It uses Spring Batch to define batch jobs and Spring Integration to save created jobs in a priority queue.